St Michael and All Angels, Mitchel Troy: Interior

 The generous patronage of the Beauforts led to Prichard creating a sumptuously-decorated interior.
 In the south aisle, there is a Norman font which was recovered from the rectory garden.
 On the other side is an elaborate marble font, designed by Prichard, decorated with fish and flowers.
 To the west of the doorway, a large inscription on the wall reads "To the Glory of God this church of St Michael and All Angels, built AD1208, was reconstructed Aug 4th AD 1876."

 During the 19th century reconstruction, an ancient stone altar was discovered in the South aisle, with five consecration crosses representing the five wounds of Christ.
 The slab was remounted under the East window of the south aisle, serving as an altar for the Lady chapel.
 Also uncovered during the reconstruction was a stone which had been used as a piscina, but which was, in fact, the lid of a child's coffin.
 At the end of the north aisle is a reproduction of The Last Supper in marble.

 The church has a number of decorated stone corbels.
-Above the nave they carry a portcullis, the Beaufort heraldic badge, and St. George's cross.
+Above the nave they carry a portcullis, the Beaufort heraldic badge, and Saint George's Cross.
 On the organ chamber they depict an birds and flowers.
 On the south wall is an otter with a fish.
 The choir stalls originally had carved figures of angels with musical instruments, but these were stolen in 1995.
 Replacement finials depicting vegetation have been substituted.
 Stained glass windows within the church are dedicated to various vicars, members of the Beaufort family and others.
 The East window represents the Ascension.
 The tower has three bells with inscriptions commemorating church wardens of the 17th and 18th centuries.

 The church is a Grade II* listed building.